serenaneg/psbO_bioinfo_final/README.md

   <img src="https://github.com/serenaneg/psbO_bioinfo_final/blob/ddd58bbb8bc30bef6e3ebf72d6028abd000ea485/plots/psbO_vs_flow_biovolume_08-5um.png" width=49% />
  </p>

- -- Scatterplots size 20-180 um psbO read counts vs Optical Microscopy.
+ -- Scatterplots size 20-180 um psbO read counts vs Optical Microscopy. % is relative to the total psbO reads within the size fraction.
-Overall,the data distribution looks similar, but due small sample size the, minor variation cuses lareg variation in the statistic a and both our and their p value are large and someting is not even find a positive r (dinoflagellates)
+Overall, the data distributions between the two analyses are very similar.
+However, because the sample size is small, even minor variations can lead to large changes in the statistical metrics, which explains why both our p-values and those reported by the authors are relatively large.
+In some cases—such as dinoflagellates—we do not even recover a positive correlation coefficient, reflecting the sensitivity of the statistics to limited sampling.

+Finally, the same analysis could not be performed for the 5–20 µm size fraction because the corresponding reads table was not made available.

  Paper's reference
   <p float="center">